epiforecasts/scoringutils/README.md

 ### Expected Input Formats

-The `eval_forecasts` function is designed to work with various different input formats.
+The `score` function is designed to work with various different input formats.
 The following formats are currently supported:

 quantile forecasts in either a plain quantile format or in a format that